International

 Figure 4

 Core excitations from the oxygen K edge in β-Ga2O3.
 Top: electron distribution of the lowest-energy exciton with respect to the hole whose position is marked by the cross.
 The dashed line indicates the unit cell.
 O atoms are in red and Ga atoms in grey and green.
 Bottom (upper panel): BSE results (solid line) and experimental ELNES spectra (circles) obtained for a sample impinged by the electron beam along the direction normal to the (200) surface; lower panel: BSE spectra for inequivalent O atoms.
-Results are from Cocchi, Zschiesche et al. (2016[link]).
+Results are from Cocchi, Zschiesche et al. (2016link to reference).

 4.5.
 Packing effects in azobenzene SAMs